SEIR-7-06/intro-to-python/README.md

 Let's practice running some code in the Ipython.

+## Python REPL

+We'll be using repl.it to practice what we learn today.

+[Click here](https://repl.it/languages/python3) to open up a new Python3 REPL.

+> repl.it is user-friendly but it's not ideal for longterm Python development.
+Thankfully, you can also run a Python REPL on your local machine by running the command `python3`.
+We have also included instructions for setting up a nicely featured REPL called IPython at the end of this lesson.

 &#x1F535; **Activity**
 ```
-- In your terminal, open the Python REPL by typing `ipython`
+- If you haven't already, click the link above to open a new Python REPL on repl.it
-- try some standard stuff, like adding numbers together, saving a string to a variable, and whatever else you want
+- In the black box to the right of your screen, try typing some standard programming stuff, like adding numbers together, saving a string to a variable, and whatever else you want
 - If you learn something, or something unexpected happens, share in a thread below
-- 7 min
+- 10 min
 ```

 ## Core Syntax, Variables, and Operators